 July 18, 2017

-Common Cause Hawaii Board Chair Elton Johnson and Executive Director held a webinar for Common Cause Hawaii members to discuss changes in the last year, and challenges we're facing in this unprecedented and unpredictable climate we're living in.
+Common Cause Hawaii Board Chair Elton Johnson and Executive Director Corie Tanida hosted a webinar for Common Cause Hawaii members to discuss changes in the last year, and challenges we’re facing in this unprecedented and unpredictable climate.
 Click here to watch the webinar.

 April 15, 2017

-Common Cause Hawaii partnered with Hawaii J20 and hundreds across Oahu to demand that President Trump release his tax returns.
-We deserve to know -- what’s hiding in President Trump’s tax returns?
+Common Cause Hawaii partnered with Hawaii J20 and hundreds of people across Oahu to demand that President Trump release his tax returns.
+We deserve to know: what’s hiding in President Trump’s tax returns?
 The American people deserve answers about President Trump’s business dealings and assets.
-If we let him keep hiding his tax returns, it’ll leave critical questions about his potential conflicts of interest and ties -- or whether he paid taxes at all.Honolulu Civil Beat live streamed the event.
+If we let him keep hiding his tax returns, critical questions about his potential conflicts of interest and ties — or whether he paid taxes at all — will remain unanswered.Honolulu Civil Beat live streamed the event.
 Video credit: Anthony Quintano/Civil Beat.

 March 16, 2017

-Together with the League of Women Voters Hawaii, Common Cause Hawaii hosted an info briefing for those interested in applying for membership on the Campaign Spending and Ethics Commissions.
-Former and current commissioners spoke about their responsibilities and duties and the State Judiciary explained the application process.
-Together with the League of Women Voters Hawaii, we hosted an info briefing for those interested in applying for membership on the Campaign Spending and Ethics Commissions.
+Together with the League of Women Voters Hawaii, Common Cause Hawaii hosted an informational briefing for prospective applicants for membership on the Campaign Spending and Ethics Commissions.
 Former and current commissioners spoke about their responsibilities and duties and the State Judiciary explained the application process.
 Watch the video here.

 January 26, 2017

-Common Cause Hawaii partnered with Honolulu Civil Beat to hosted “Legislative Session—What Can I Do?”
+Common Cause Hawaii partnered with Honolulu Civil Beat to host “Legislative Session—What Can I Do?”
 This panel discussion encouraged civic engagement.
-The panelists guided attendees through the ins and outs of lawmaking and offer actionable steps to influence positive change in the community.
+The panelists guided attendees through the ins and outs of lawmaking and offer actions to influence positive change in the community.

 Panelists included: Beppie Shapiro, League of Women Voters Hawaii; Corie Tanida, Common Cause Hawaii; Keanu Young, Public Access Room; moderated by Chad Blair, Honolulu Civil Beat.
 Click here to watch the video.